UnifyProject/RFC/raw/rfc-2.md

 * transport - the name of the transport, e.g. "http" or "zmtp".
 * endpoint - a network endpoint, which depends on the transport.
-* schema - the name of the resource schema.
+* schema - the name of the resource schema, which may not contain '/' characters.
-* resource type - the name of the resource type.
+* resource type - the name of the resource type, which may not contain '/' characters.
 * resource name - the name of the resource itself.

-The URI for a private resource follows an identical format, where resource type is "resource" and resource name is a hash generated by the server:
+The URN for a private resource follows an identical format, where resource type is "resource" and resource name is a hash generated by the server:

     {transport}://{endpoint}/{schema}/resource/{resource hash}